GoogleCloudPlatform/podcast/site/content/post/episode-15-grpc-with-varun-tarwal/index.md

 FRANCESC: Yeah, there a Swedish band?
 I don't know.
 Nah, they're really cool.
 I've actually been using Spotify for a very long time, even before they even considered start working with Google, and so I'm very excited that they're finally part of our customers.
 MARK: Yeah.
 FRANCESC: So they actually wrote a blog post.
-MARK: Yeah, about how they moved their--basically, their entire infrastructure over to Google Cloud Platform so they could work--what is it, 75 million users?
+MARK: Yeah, about how they moved their--basically, their entire infrastructure over to Google Cloud so they could work--what is it, 75 million users?
 Like--
 FRANCESC: It is pretty amazing.
 MARK: That's pretty cool.
-FRANCESC: Yeah, and it's not only the fact that they moved to Google Cloud Platform, it's pretty cool, but for me the coolest part is that not only it's--like, they did a little bit of shift and lift, like, whatever infrastructure they were already using, they moved it to the cloud, but also they started using a bunch of other Google Cloud Platform managed services.
+FRANCESC: Yeah, and it's not only the fact that they moved to Google Cloud, it's pretty cool, but for me the coolest part is that not only it's--like, they did a little bit of shift and lift, like, whatever infrastructure they were already using, they moved it to the cloud, but also they started using a bunch of other Google Cloud managed services.
 MARK: Yeah.
 FRANCESC: Which is pretty awesome, and I have the list here.
 MARK: Yeah, the ones I quite like, like, on the big data side especially.
 We've talked, you know, about--with Felipe about BigQuery and stuff like that, but they were using, like, Hadoop, MapReduce, Hive, bunch of homegrown stuff, and they basically came across and started using all our stuff, so Google Pub/Sub, Cloud DataFlow, BigQuery, Cloud Dataproc, so they found, like, well, I can only assume better solutions within what we had for them and we'll manage from trying to manage their own stuff on their own end.
 FRANCESC: Yeah, and apparently they were so happy that some engineer started tweeting about it, and there's--I have this tweet from--I'm gonna call him Paul Lamere 'cause I think he's French, and if he's not French, hey, Paul, this is an invitation for you to come to the podcast.
 MARK: Yeah, yeah, tell us literally how your name is pronounced.
 We'd love to hear it.
-FRANCESC: Yeah, and you can also tell us about your history, how did it go using Google Cloud Platform and so on, but there's actually one specific tweet where he tweeted, "Google's BigQuery is da bomb.
+FRANCESC: Yeah, and you can also tell us about your history, how did it go using Google Cloud and so on, but there's actually one specific tweet where he tweeted, "Google's BigQuery is da bomb.
 I can start with 2.2 billion things and compute summarize down to 20k in less than one minute."
 MARK: Which is pretty impressive.
 FRANCESC: It is indeed pretty impressive, so yeah, we could love to have him, so if by any chance you are listening to it or if any of our listeners knows personally Paul Lamere or--
 MARK: How many degrees of separation can we get from Paul Lamere?